steno-aarhus/ukbAid/README.md

 Then, open up the README.md file and follow the instructions there.

 <!-- Add instructions on saying what other packages to include in project using, like renv -->

+### Notes about specific variables

+There are some variables in the list of variables we have that don’t exist in the RAP database, for instance like date of birth.
+This may be due to privacy concerns, so instead you would have to use year of birth (`p34`) to determine their age.

 ## For admin users